-- The Health Plan shall recover and report all overpayments, unless otherwise prohibited under this RFP or federal or state law.
-"Overpayment" as used in this section is defined in 42 CFR - §438.2.
+The Health Plan shall recover and report all overpayments, unless otherwise prohibited under this RFP or federal or state law.
+"Overpayment" as used in this section is defined in 42 CFR

+§438.2.
 All overpayments identified by the Health Plan shall be reported to DHS in accordance with §6.2.F.
 The overpayment shall be reported in the reporting period in which the overpayment is identified.
 It is understood the Health Plan may not be able to complete recovery of overpayment until after the reporting period.
-The Health Plan shall report to DHS the full overpayment identified. - a.
-The Health Plan shall track claims and providers being audited and submit a written report to DHS Program Integrity detailing the auditing activities on a quarterly basis.
+The Health Plan shall report to DHS the full overpayment identified.

 - b.
 During the eighteen (18)-month period after the date of payment, DHS Program Integrity and other entities will not initiate a separate review of claims being audited by the Health Plan. - c.
 The Health Plan may retain funds recovered due to audit activities it initiates during the initial eighteen (18) months from the date of services.
 After eighteen (18) months, DHS Program Integrity or other entities have full right to audit and pursue overpayments directly from providers.
 DHS or their representatives will notify the Health Plan of recoveries, or direct the health plan to make recoveries.
-In all cases, encounters should be adjusted and submitted to DHS within one hundred twenty (120) days of adjudication or adjustment. - The Health Plan may negotiate and retain a lesser repayment amount with the provider; however, the full overpayment amount will be used by the Health Plan when submitting replacement encounter data and by DHS when setting capitation rates for the Health Plan. - 3.
+In all cases, encounters should be adjusted and submitted to DHS within one hundred twenty (120) days of adjudication or adjustment. - 2.
+The Health Plan may negotiate and retain a lesser repayment amount with the provider; however, the full overpayment amount will be used by the Health Plan when submitting replacement encounter data and by DHS when setting capitation rates for the Health Plan. - 3.
 The Health Plan shall have in place a process for providers to report to the Health Plan when it has received an overpayment, and a process for the provider to return the overpayment to the Health Plan within sixty (60) days after the date on which the overpayment was identified.
 The Health Plan shall require the provider to notify the Health Plan in writing of the reason for the overpayment.
 DHS, or its contractor, may recover any overpayments made to the Health Plan, and the method of recovery shall be determined by DHS. - 4.
 The Health Plan shall also report quarterly to DHS on all recoveries as described in §6.2.F.
 This report shall specify overpayments identified as FWA.
 The Health Plan shall check the reporting of overpayments recoveries for accuracy and shall provide such accuracy reports to DHS upon request.
 The Health Plan shall certify that the report contains all overpayments and those overpayments are reflected in encounter data submitted to DHS, and list these overpayments as itemized recoveries in reports submitted to DHS, as described in §§6.2.F and 6.4.